Brabson's Ferry Plantation: Structures

-Brabson's Ferry Plantation contains several notable antebellum structures, including both the Benjamin Brabson and Thomas Brabson houses, a late 18th-century plank house, a frame tannery building, a 19th-century barn, and a late 18th-century log cabin.
-The center of the farm, which contains the Benjamin Brabson house, plank house, and barn, is situated along a gravel driveway just off Indian Warpath Road.
+The plantation contains several notable antebellum structures, including both the Benjamin Brabson and Thomas Brabson houses, a late 18th-century plank house, a frame tannery building, a 19th-century barn, and a late 18th-century log cabin.
+The center of the farm is situated along a gravel driveway just off Indian Warpath Road.
 The Benjamin Brabson house once overlooked Brabson's Ferry along the French Broad River.
 The Thomas Brabson house overlooks the junction of Indian Warpath Road and Highway 338, where the Brabsons' tannery, blacksmith shop, and storehouse once stood.
-Slave houses (no longer standing) were once located on the east side of Indian Warpath Road between Highway 338 and the gravel driveway, and at least one once stood between the Benjamin Brabson house and the river.
+Slave houses (no longer standing) were located on the east side of Indian Warpath Road between State Route 338 and the gravel driveway, and at least one once stood between the Benjamin Brabson house and the river.

 The Brabson plank house was built by either Andrew Evans or John Brabson sometime between 1790 and 1810.
-The plank house was constructed using an odd technique known as piece-sur-piece construction, which involves stacking horizontal planks and tying them in with vertical posts.
+The plank house was constructed using the piece-sur-piece method, which involves stacking horizontal planks and tying them in with vertical posts.
 In the 19th century, the plank house was moved from its original location and renovated for use as a carriage house.
-A large double-door was added to the front, and the chimney was removed.
+A large double door was added to the front, and the chimney was removed.
 A hewn log cabin, possibly built by John Brabson in the late 18th century, originally stood near the river but was moved to its present site near the cemetery in the 19th century.

 The Thomas Brabson house, built in 1854, is a two-story Federal-style house with a Greek Revival portico.
-A 1.5-story kitchen wing is attached to the rear of the house to create an "L" shape.
-Square doric columns grace the house's portico.
+A 1-1/2 story kitchen wing is attached to the rear of the house to create an "L" shape.
+Square doric columns grace the portico.
 The Benjamin Brabson house, built in 1856, was originally a Federal-style house similar to the Thomas Brabson house, although a Victorian porch and Queen Anne-style gable were added to the front of the house in the 1890s.
 Both houses contain most of their original design elements, including large post-and-lintel mantels and open "dog-leg" staircases.